Fighting in ice hockey: Personal reasons

 Many young enforcers need to establish their role early in their career to avoid losing their jobs.
 Due to the farm systems that most professional hockey leagues use, enforcers who get a chance to play at the level above their current one (for example, an AHL player getting a chance to play in an NHL game) need to show other players, coaches, and fans that they are worthy of the enforcer role on the team.
-Players and coaches enjoy being with enforcers who fight for their teams, not for themselves.

 There are also times when players and even entire teams carry on personal rivalries that have little to do with individual games; fights frequently occur for no other reason.
 A rivalry that produced many fights was between the Detroit Red Wings and the Colorado Avalanche during the 1990s.

 Effect on game

-Statistical evidence indicates that fighting correlates negatively with a given teams' success, or at least seems to have inconsequential benefits.
+Statistical evidence indicates that fighting correlates negatively with a given team's success, or at least seems to have inconsequential benefits.
 Since the 1979–80 season, teams in the bottom three of fighting-related major penalties have finished at the top of the regular-season standings 10 times and have won the Stanley Cup 11 times, while teams in the top three have won the regular season and Stanley Cup only twice each.
 One statistical analysis calculated that winning a fight benefited a team by about 1/80 of a win in the standings.
 Two others showed that fights increase scoring, but do so evenly for both teams so do not significantly affect wins.